top of page

 Sometimes it's wiser to acquire an existing solution rather than starting from scratch.
 Consider whether buying a solid foundation aligns with your mission and accelerates your journey.

-The examples of industry giants like Nokia and Amazon demonstrate the power of this strategy.
+The examples of industry giants like Nokia and Amazon demonstrate the power of this business strategy.
 They didn't merely sail through the market; they charted new courses and harnessed their strengths to reach uncharted shores.

 So, again, where is your second engine?
 Remember: It's not a side or science project; it's your pathway to reimagining your business's future.
 The journey may have its challenges, but with the right preparations, it's a voyage worth embarking upon.
 Smooth sailing ahead! 🚢